 Our Advocacy Priorities

-- Reinvest in Supplemental Security Income (SSI) benefits to 2006 levels, including Cost-of-Living Adjustment (COLA) increases.
+- Invest in Supplemental Security Income (SSI) to improve benefit adequacy

-- Support a living wage, such that people working full time can afford food and housing for their families.
+- Support a living wage, such that people working full time can to provide for their families.

 We won't be able to do it without you.
 Please sign up for our advocacy alerts so that you may receive the latest news on important anti-hunger issues, and take action when necessary.